berak/mali_tiles/readme.md

   ( could not threshold due to low contrast, had to use a canny for binarization, which chopped it up far too much to get useful outlines)

 * ml.cpp:
-  use sift/orb features, train a random forest with descriptors and try to classify writing those out to arff made it possible to throw weka / orange and such at it.
+  use sift/orb features, train a random forest with descriptors and try to classify. writing those out to arff made it possible to throw weka / orange and such at it.
   ( one of the better attemps so far, it suffered from me using whole (positive)tiles as input)